Optimize Low Traffic Ports Based on Historical Traffic Patterns

 This topic describes how to reduce device-level energy consumption by disabling ports that consistently carry low or negligible traffic during specific time windows, based on historical usage patterns.

 Network traffic often exhibits predictable patterns over time.
-Some ports consistently carry low or negligible traffic during specific off-peak windows, even though they remain operational.
-This can be because certain components stay powered on regardless of traffic load.
-These idle ports continue to consume energy.
+Some ports consistently carry low or negligible traffic during specific off-peak windows.
+These idle ports continue to stay powered on and consume baseline power.

-The Low Traffic Port Optimization recommendation identifies such ports by analyzing several days of historical per-port traffic telemetry.
-When the system detects a stable pattern of repeated low utilization during defined time windows, it marks the ports as a safe candidate for temporary shutdown during those windows.
+The Low Traffic Port Optimization recommendation list such ports by analyzing several days of historical per-port traffic telemetry.
+When the system detects a stable pattern of repeated low utilization during defined time windows for a port, it marks the port as a safe candidate for temporary shutdown during those windows.

-Disabling these ports helps reduce the device’s baseline energy consumption without affecting workload performance.
+Disabling such ports helps reduce the device’s baseline energy consumption without affecting workload performance.

 By aligning each port’s operational state with its actual traffic demand, this recommendation helps make the device’s power usage more proportional to the network’s utilization patterns, improve energy efficiency, and lower operational cost.